Turnus

 Aeneas defeats Turnus, Luca Giordano, 1634–1705.
 The female figure on the left is Venus, Aeneas' mother, who supported him during the battle.
 The female character on the right is Turnus' sister Juturna, who was forced by a Fury sent by Jupiter (depicted as a black bird) to abandon Turnus.

-Turnus (Τυρρηνός) was the legendary King of the Rutuli in Roman history, and the chief antagonist of the hero Aeneas in Virgil's Aeneid.
+Turnus (Τυρρηνός) was the legendary King of the Rutuli in Roman mythology, and the chief antagonist of the hero Aeneas in Virgil's Aeneid.

 According to the Aeneid, Turnus is the son of Daunus and the nymph Venilia and is brother of the nymph Juturna.

 Historical tradition

 While there is limited information in historical sources about Turnus, some key details about Turnus and the Rutuli differ significantly from the account in the Aeneid.
 The only source predating the Aeneid is Marcus Porcius Cato's Origines.
 Turnus is also mentioned by Livy in his Ab Urbe Condita and by Dionysius of Halicarnassus in his Ρωμαϊκή Αρχαιολογία (Rômaïkê Archaiologia, "Roman Antiquities"), both of which come later than the Aeneid.
-Turnus is mentioned in the Pseudo-Jasher, along with Angeas of Africa.

 In all of these historical sources, Turnus' heritage is unclear.
 Dionysius calls him Tyrrhenus, which means "Etruscan", while other sources suggest a Greek ancestry.
 In all of these sources, Turnus and his Rutulians are settled in Italy prior to the arrival of the Trojans and are involved in the clash between the Latins and the Trojans, but there is a great deal of discrepancy in details.
 It appears that Virgil drew on a variety of historical sources for the background of Turnus in the Aeneid.